v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-type-procedures.md

 ## Modify custom sensitive information types

 **Note**: You can only modify customer sensitive information types; you can't modify built-in sensitive information types.
-But, you can use PowerShell to export built-in custom sensitive information types, customize them, and import them as custom senstive information types.
+But you can use PowerShell to export built-in custom sensitive information types, customize them, and import them as custom sensitive information types.
 For more information, see [Customize a built-in sensitive information type](customize-a-built-in-sensitive-information-type.md).

 ### Use the Security & Compliance Center to modify custom sensitive information types